ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 We are going to use **K = 5**, as the elbow is higly visible for this value.

-Once the clustering is done, we obtain a dataset like this :
+Once the clustering is done, we obtain a dataset like this (example with two neighbourhoods from two different clusters) :

 |CDN|City_Area|Latitude|Longitude|Cluster Labels|1st Most Common Origin|2nd Most Common Origin|3rd Most Common Origin|4th Most Common Origin|5th Most Common Origin|6th Most Common Origin|7th Most Common Origin|8th Most Common Origin|9th Most Common Origin|10th Most Common Origin|
 |---|---------|--------|---------|--------------|----------------------|----------------------|----------------------|----------------------|----------------------|----------------------|----------------------|----------------------|----------------------|-----------------------|